Judge blocks Trump administration from ending protections for 60,000 from Central America and Nepal

 In February, a panel of U.N. experts warned the Nicaraguan government had dismantled the last remaining checks and balances and was “systematically executing a strategy to cement total control of the country through severe human rights violations.”

-The broad effort by the Republican administration ’s crackdown on immigration has been going after people who are in the country illegally but also by removing protections that have allowed people to live and work in the U.S. on a temporary basis.
+The broad effort by the Republican administration ’s crackdown on immigration has been going after people who are in the country illegally but also by removing protections that have allowed people to live and work in the U.S. temporarily.

 The Trump administration has already terminated protections for about 350,000 Venezuelans, 500,000 Haitians, more than 160,000 Ukrainians and thousands of people from Afghanistan and Cameroon.
-Some have pending lawsuits at federal courts.
+Some have pending lawsuits in federal courts.

 The government argued that Noem has clear authority over the program and that her decisions reflect the administration’s objectives in the areas of immigration and foreign policy.